INFO-526-F24/hw-01-rubric-F24/README.md

 # homework-01

-For any exercise where you’re writing code, insert a code chunk and make sure to label the chunk.
+For any exercise where you're writing code, insert a code chunk and make sure to label the chunk.
 Use a short and informative label.
-For any exercise where you’re creating a plot, make sure to label all axes, legends, etc. and give it an informative title.
-For any exercise where you’re including a description and/or interpretation, use full sentences.
+For any exercise where you're creating a plot, make sure to label all axes, legends, etc. and give it an informative title.
+For any exercise where you're including a description and/or interpretation, use full sentences.
 Make a commit at least after finishing each exercise, or better yet, more frequently.
 Push your work regularly to GitHub.
-Once you’re done, inspect your GitHub repo to make sure it has all the components you want to submit in the `hw-01.md` file, including the prose, the code, and all plots.
+Once you're done, inspect your GitHub repo to make sure it has all the components you want to submit in the `hw-01.qmd` file, including the prose, the code, and all plots.

 ## Question 1

-**Road traffic accidents in Edinburgh.** Next we’ll look at traffic accidents in Edinburgh.
+**Road traffic accidents in Edinburgh.** Next we'll look at traffic accidents in Edinburgh.
 The data are made available [online](https://data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data/datafile/36f1658e-b709-47e7-9f56-cca7aefeb8fe/preview) by the UK Government.
 It covers all recorded accidents in Edinburgh in 2018 and some of the variables were modified for the purposes of this assignment.
-The data can be found in the **dsbox** package, and it’s called `accidents`.
-You can find out more about the dataset by inspecting its documentation with `?accidents` and you can also find this information [here](https://rstudio-education.github.io/dsbox/reference/accidents.html).
+The data can be found in that `data/` folder and its called `accidents`.
+You can also find this information [here](#0).
 Recreate the following plot, and interpret in context of the data.

 ![](images/edi-accidents-1.png)<!-- -->